yogeshjp-unix/cloudformation-mybb/README.txt

 ## Overview

-This is a **complete AWS CloudFormation template** (along with additional required source codes residing in the public GitHub repository https://github.com/vpalos/cloudformation-mybb/) for running the MyBB application on a scalable, highly-available and secure infrastructure.
+This is a "complete AWS CloudFormation template" for running the MyBB application on a scalable, highly-available and secure infrastructure.

 ### Running the stack